Overview

 About the itinerary

-This itinerary offers a good variety between beautiful nature, safaris, relaxation and fun activities.
+This South Africa itinerary offers a good variety of beautiful nature, safaris, relaxation, and fun activities.
 We have covered this route in 4 weeks, but it is certainly possible to do most of this route in 3 weeks.
-We have added our tips for completing this trip in both 3 or 4 weeks.
+We have added our tips for completing this trip in both 3 and 4 weeks.

 It is a rough route with mainly the highlights, so there’s plenty of room to add or replace things yourself according to your own preferences.
 We drove this route from Cape Town to Johannesburg, but you can just as well plan this itinerary in the other direction.